 Amie L. Mcneel

 Introduces understanding the specific concepts and skills needed to construct and create structure driven in wood, steel, plastic, glass, rubber, fabric, and found object.
 Explores issues of materiality, form, object, scale, and connection.
-Prerequisite: minimum grade of 0.7 in ART 272.

 Course Description: -This course serves as an introduction to essential sculptural applications in material fabrication.
 Students become familiar with the sculpture facility and wood and metal fabrication equipment. -Projects will investigations sculptural relationships related to these materials.
 Formal 3D design vocabulary is strengthened.
 Individual and collaborative problem solving and presentations are encouraged.
 Drawing and maintaining a sketchbook is used as a development and research tool. -This course introduces contemporary sculptural issues.
 Through discussions, critiques, lectures, gallery and guest artist talks and research assignments, students will be better equipped to define their role as art makers.